-- IP must perform administrative activity without undue delay. - IP must be trustworthy, professionally qualified and must have full legal capacity to enter legal relationships. - IP must perform activities honestly, responsibly and conscientiously. - IP must perform activities with professional care, using all their experience and professional expertise.
+- IP must perform administrative activity without undue delay - IP must perform activities honestly, responsibly and conscientiously - IP must perform activities with professional care, using all their experience and professional expertise - · IP must behave in non-corrupt manner application will be taken into account, but the creditor loses voting security rights and other associated rights.
+Claims would be satisfied but only from the proceeds of the general bankruptcy estate

-- Claims must be lodged within 45 days after declaration of bankruptcy. - If a creditor delivers a claim to the IP later, the application will be taken into account, but the creditor loses voting, security interest and other associated rights.
-Claims would be satisfied but only from the proceeds of the general bankruptcy estate.
+- Claims to be lodged within 45 days after declaration of bankruptcy - · If a creditor delivers a claim to the IP later, the

-no stamp duties or other court expenses for filing a claim
+No stamp duties or other court expenses for filing a claim

-Before filing a bankruptcy petition the applicant must pay an advance payment (€ 1 500) of the remuneration and expenses of the preliminary IP.
+- Before filing a bankruptcy petition the applicant must pay an advance payment (€ 1 500) for the remuneration and expenses of the preliminary IP (subject to exemptions). - If after appointment of a preliminary IP the bankruptcy court finds that the debtor's assets will be insufficient even to cover the expenses of bankruptcy, then bankruptcy proceedings would end. - If the debtor's assets do not cover the bankruptcy expenses, the creditor who filed the petition may pay the full amount of the bankruptcy expenses (€ 6500); if paid, the court must declare bankruptcy and appoint an administrator; the creditor may apply for a refund in bankruptcy proceedings. - Remuneration of the IP until the first creditors' meeting is a lump sum under Decree no. 665/2005 Coll. for execution of provisions of the Bankruptcy and Restructuring Act. - After the first creditors' meeting the IP is entitled to remuneration determined as a percentage of proceeds.

-- If after appointment of a preliminary IP the bankruptcy court finds that the debtor's assets will be insufficient even to cover the expenses of bankruptcy, then bankruptcy proceedings would end. - If the debtor's assets do not cover the bankruptcy expenses, the creditor who filed the petition may pay the full amount of the bankruptcy expenses (€ 6500); if paid, the court must declare bankruptcy and appoint an administrator; the creditor may apply for a refund in bankruptcy proceedings. - Remuneration of the IP until the first creditors' meeting is a lump sum under Decree no. 665/2005 Coll. for execution of provisions of the Bankruptcy and Restructuring Act. - After the first creditors' meeting the IP is entitled to remuneration determined as a percentage of proceeds.
+- Must file their claims in the basic 45 days period - Paid first of all from proceeds of realization of security (separate insolvency estate), after claims against this separate estate are satisfied.
+The remaining part of the claim (if any) will be satisfied from the general insolvency estate

-- Secured creditors must file their claims in the basic 45 days period. - They are paid first of all from proceeds of realizing security (separate insolvency estate), after claims against this separate estate are satisfied. - A creditor who could with regard to the retention of title otherwise request exclusion from the insolvency estate may lodge this right in bankruptcy in the same way as lodging a security right.
-The provisions governing the status of a secured creditor will apply accordingly to the legal status of that creditor.
+A creditor who could - with regard to the retention of title - otherwise request exclusion from the insolvency estate may lodge this right in bankruptcy in the same way as lodging a security right.
+The provisions governing the status of a secured creditor will apply accordingly to the legal status of such creditor